AlgerP572/PurpleHatModule/README.md

 the shortest distance I use is 13500 mm.
 Ocassionally, I found with distances that were too short that the test was not able to measure a single speed step and it could get into an infinite loop since the step counter was not effectively incrementing.
-To fix this a feauture was added to the test where it now requires a minumum of two speed steps to be completed in a single speed magic pass.
-If two speed steps are not completed in a given test test cycle, the stops width a warning that the track length may be too short.
+To fix this a feauture was added to the test where it now requires a minumum of at least two speed steps to be completed in a single speed magic pass.
+If the minimum two speed steps are not completed in a given test test cycle, the stops width a warning that the track length may be too short.

 ![image](https://github.com/AlgerP572/PurpleHatModule/assets/13104848/e785ec78-c405-4abf-95d8-40059400ea7e)